 For readers who want more details before diving in

 Many readers hate spoilers (I do!), so I try to keep them out of the descriptions of my books.
 But many other readers like to know certain things about a book before they invest time in it.
 Like whether characters will go through traumatic experiences.
-Or how significant romance is to the plot.
-Or if there are sex scenes (and if so, how explicit).
+Or just how romantic the main characters are going to get.
 Or whether anyone dies.
 Or if there’s a happy ending.

 If you don’t want to know in advance, this page is not for you.
 Otherwise, read on, clicking “show answer” for any question that’s important to you.
-You’ll get basic details that do not name the characters and, in some cases, an “if you can handle [Famous Book], you’ll be OK with this novel” comparison.
+You’ll get basic details that do not name the characters involved.

 Want an answer to a topic I didn’t cover?
 Message me, and I’d be happy to give it.